spflueger/bes3-boss-himster-submission/README.md

 ### Overview
 All of these files have to reside on the himster of course...
 - *himster.py* and *general.py*: are two small python files which take care of himster job submission and help finding files in directories
 - *example_submit_script.py*: as the name suggest...
 An example himster submission script.
-Should work out of the box, after two simple modifications (see steps 1 and 2 below)
+Should work out of the box, after two simple modifications (see steps 1 and 2 below).
+This can be used to submit a single boss task with one job option file per job.
 - *run_boss_ana.sh*: shell script, which is executed on the himster for each individual job and calls boss.exe
+- *create_sim_reco_job_options.py*: this script generates job option files needed for simulation and reconstruction runs.
+- *simreco_submit_script.py*: this script is based on the example_submit_script.py above but is modified for the use of simulation and reconstruction with boss.
+This should work out of the box as well, once the same modifications as in the example script above have been made.
+- *run_boss_sim.sh*: a shell script that is used by the simreco_submit_script.py.

 ### Usage:
 0. (optional) If you like copy the *example_submit_script.py*